 - So easy to make you will have a loaf in your kitchen every week!

-- This makes a great friend and neighbor gift too.
+- Quick bread is a great friend and neighbor gift too.
 Who wouldn’t love to receive homemade Starbucks Pumpkin Bread fresh from the oven?

 Pumpkin Bread Recipe Video

 Can’t see the video.
 Try disabling your ad blocker.

 How to make Pumpkin Bread (Better Than Starbucks)

 It’s a very simple recipe.
 So simple you will be making it all the time!

 Preheat the oven to 350 degrees F. Grease and flour (I like to use the baking spray with flour in it) an 8×4 or 9×5 inch loaf pan, and set aside.
 Or you can line the pan with parchment paper or aluminum foil leaving an overhang to easily remove the bread.